snowplow/snowbridge/docs/new_docs/reference/transformations.md

 #### Accessing data

 Scripts can access the message Data at `input.Data`, and can return modified data by returning it in the `Data` field of the output.
-Likewise for the partition key - `input.PartitionKey` and the `PartitionKey` field of the output.
+Likewise for the partition key to be used for the destination - `input.PartitionKey` and the `PartitionKey` field of the output.

 By default, the Data field will be a string.
 For Snowplow enriched TSV data, the `snowplow_mode` option transforms the data to an object for Javascript, or a table for Lua - field names will be those output by the Snowplow Analytics SDK.